uni-tue-kn/draft-ihle-song-mpls-mna-signaling/draft-ihle-song-mpls-mna-signaling.md

 --- abstract

 This document defines capabilities of nodes supporting MPLS Network Actions (MNA) and how to signal them using IS-IS and OSPF.
-The capabilities include the Readable Label Depth (RLD), supported network action opcodes, and the maximum sizes of differently scoped NAS.
+The capabilities include the Readable Label Depth (RLD), supported network action opcodes, and the maximum sizes of differently scoped Network Action Sub-stacks (NAS).
-For IS-IS routers, a sub-TLVs encoding is leveraged.
+For IS-IS and OSPF signaling, sub-TLV encodings based on existing mechanisms to signal node- and link-specific capabilities are leveraged.

 --- middle